How Do You Rise After Failing? Rising Strong Summary

 It builds on ideas from The Gifts of Imperfection and Daring Greatly, focusing specifically on what happens after we fall and how we rise again.

-10. Can this book help with workplace challenges?
+Can Rising Strong book help with workplace challenges?

 Yes.
 Brown argues that workplaces thrive when leaders encourage openness about failure and create cultures of trust.

-11. How does shame appear in the book?
+How does shame appear in the book Rising Strong?

 Shame is described as a major barrier to resilience.
 Overcoming shame by sharing our stories is central to rising strong.